 Feeling an Urge to Move Out of the US?
 Here’s How

-Sales of my living abroad book spiked bigtime this week.
+Sales of my living abroad book spiked bigtime this week as I write this.
 Online searches for “moving to Canada,” “moving to Mexico,” and “how to move out of the US” are off the charts.
 Apparently lots of people are looking to escape and join the expat world.

 Move out of the US to escape disaster